wely/DevCamp/HOL/dotnet/11-IoT/README.md

 ---
 ## Exercise 1: Set up your environment<a name="ex1"></a>

-To program an Arduino device on your machine you need the **Arduino IDE** on your machine.
+To program an Arduino device you need the **Arduino IDE** on your machine.
 Since a hardware connection to the device is required this will not work from a virtual machine.
 It is possible to use an Arduino emulator for this lab instead of the actual device and work through the exercises in a virtual machine.

 You will now install the **Arduino IDE** and set up the boards manager.